itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 1.2.5 Create Component

-​	You can specify the physical attributes of an electrode.
+​You can specify the physical attributes of an electrode.
 You can set the BC model and scanning method here.
 The bias voltage range is set for steady-state solutions, and the AC small signal switch is disabled.
 Detailed information about the Electrode attribute can be found in the appendix of the PD documentation.

 ```python
 pj = mod_project(project_name, run_mode, st_type="normal")